-The rate for the EPO is the number of decisions (in the opposition procedure) to maintain, possibly in amended form, a patent during the reporting year divided by the total number of decisions in the opposition procedure during the reporting year.
+The rate for the EPO is the number of decisions (in the opposition procedure) to maintain, possibly in amended form, a patent during the reporting year, divided by the total number of decisions in the opposition procedure during the reporting year.
+Data are unavailable for the JPO and this rate also does not apply to the USPTO.